fabriziosalmi/You-Know-What-AI-Mean/README.md

 6. **Monitoring**: Monitor the implementation and impact of the guidelines and gather feedback for continuous improvement.
 7. **Revision**: Periodically revise the guidelines based on feedback, new insights, and technological advancements.

-## General Public Duties in AI Development and Deployment
+### General Public roles in AI Development and Deployment

 The general public plays a crucial role in shaping the development and deployment of AI technologies.